Predator (fictional species): Video games

-In the first-person shooting video game Call of Duty: Ghosts, Predator appears as a hidden killstreak on the multiplayer map "Ruins" from the Devastation map pack.
+In the first-person shooting video game Call of Duty: Ghosts, the Predator appears as a hidden killstreak on the multiplayer map "Ruins" from the Devastation map pack.
 The player can play as Predator for a brief period by completing a Field Order and obtaining a care package.
-Predator is also a playable guest character via downloadable content in the fighting game Mortal Kombat X, opposite an Alien.
+The Predator is also a playable guest character via downloadable content in the fighting game Mortal Kombat X, opposite an Alien.

 In the tactical shooting video game Tom Clancy's Ghost Recon Wildlands, a live event titled "The Hunt" was released on December 14, 2017.
 During this event, players may take part in a bonus campaign mission in the Caimanes district to battle the Predator, with the event lasting until January 2018.

-In the 2020 videogame Predator: Hunting Grounds, the predator race appears as one of two playable factions in an asymmetric competitive multiplayer game called 'Hunt' mode.
-The game mode pits a single, player-controlled predator against four player-controlled, Human spec-ops soldiers called the "fireteam" which is designed to resemble the scenario of the first Predator movie.
+In the 2020 videogame Predator: Hunting Grounds, the Predator race appears as one of two playable factions in an asymmetric competitive multiplayer game called 'Hunt' mode.
+The game mode pits a single, player-controlled Predator against four player-controlled, Human spec-ops soldiers called the "fireteam" which is designed to resemble the scenario of the first Predator movie.
 The premise is that the predator player's only goal is to 'hunt' the fireteam from a 3rd person perspective preventing their escape from the game environment before the time limit expires.
-This is accomplished using an array of predator weapons and abilities taken straight from the film and comic books, While the human fireteam must work together to complete a series of objectives and escape without being slain by the Predator or hostile AI units playing from a generic, first-person tactical shooter perspective.
-When the mission begins, the characters themselves are unaware that a predator is conducting a hunt in the same area as their mission, and sets the narrative for why the two factions come to blows.
+This is accomplished using an array of Predator weapons and abilities taken straight from the film and comic books, while the human fireteam must work together to complete a series of objectives and escape without being slain by the Predator or hostile AI units playing from a generic, first-person tactical shooter perspective.
+When the mission begins, the characters themselves are unaware that a Predator is conducting a hunt in the same area as their mission, and sets the narrative for why the two factions come to blows.
 The game itself is a spiritual successor to the original movies, and tells a narrative through a number of fully voice-acted cassette tapes.
 These fill in the gaps in the timeline and tie certain characters and events from the series together such as "Dutch" (Arnold Schwarzenegger, Predator 1987); Sean Keyes (Jake Busey; The Predator 2018), son of Peter Keyes (Gary Busey, Predator 2 1990); and Isabelle (Alice Braga, Predators 2010).
 These tapes are fully voiced by the original actors.
 What the Schwarzenegger's character had been up to between the events of the 1987 "Val-Verde incident", and the game's current narrative set in 2025 is explained in a free-DLC in the form of in-game tape recordings voiced by Schwarzenegger.
-In 2025 Dutch is in his late 70's, but his life has been extended unintentionally by administering him with captured predator medical-tech.
+In 2025 Dutch is in his late 70's, but his life has been extended unintentionally by administering him with captured Predator medical-tech.
 His strength and physical stature are that of a man of 40 years old.
-After the events of the original film, Dutch devoted his life to hunting down and killing predators, and now acts in the capacity as a consultant and mercenary in the employ of the OWLF ("Other Worldly Life Forms").
+After the events of the original film, Dutch devoted his life to hunting down and killing Predators, and now acts in the capacity as a consultant and mercenary in the employ of the OWLF ("Other Worldly Life Forms").